What Is Visa Quota in Dubai? Rules and Key Considerations (2026)

 • Upgrade to a larger office space to meet allocation requirements

-• Ensure all trade licenses and documents are valid
+• Ensure all trade licences and documents are valid

 • Maintain a strong compliance record